blueOkiris/RISC-Y-Zybo/README.md

  - Vivado must be in $PATH

  - Requires Vivado 2016.2 to build the initial project, though the project is then upgraded to 2018.3.
-Before running make, make sure to source the Vivado SDK 2016.2 settings64.sh
+Both versions are required to build

 ## Re-Building

 __Re-Building sd-card/BOOT.bin__

-1. Run `make init`.
-To add SDK 2016.2 to the path first, I did `source ~/Xilinx/SDK/2016.2/settings64.sh; make init`, but your install may be different.
+1. Run `make init XILINX_PATH=<xilinx install path>`.
+For instance, I do `make init XILIX_PATH=~/Xilinx`, but your install may be different.

 2. This will build the initial project.
 From here, you can open Vivado 2018.3, and generate the bitstream.